project-meucci/thimm.github.io/docs/Farm Gate/What-next-for-ocean-food.md

 ---
-title: What next for ocean food?
+title: What Next For Ocean Food
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2021-04-20)